mavlink/MAVSDK-docs/en/contributing/build.md

 ## Building mavsdk_server {#build_mavsdk_server}

-The MAVSDK programming-language-specific libraries (e.g. [Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html), [Python](https://github.com/mavlink/MAVSDK-Python)) share a common backend (called "mavsdk_server"), which may optionally be built as part of the C++ library.
+The MAVSDK programming-language-specific libraries (e.g. [Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html), [Python](https://github.com/mavlink/MAVSDK-Python)) share a common backend (called "mavsdk_server").
+This may optionally be built as part of the C++ library.

 The cmake configuration step additionally depends on the `-DBUILD_BACKEND=ON` option.
 Otherwise the build is exactly the same as usual.

 > **Tip** When building mavsdk_server, we usually like to link all the dependencies statically, and therefore we set `-DBUILD_SHARED_LIBS=OFF` (or don't specify it, because the default is `OFF`).